-Just Cause for Eviction protections are enforced by the Rent Adjustment Program (RAP) and are contained within Chapter 8.22, Article II of the Oakland Municipal Code.
+Just Cause for Evictions Eviction protections are enforced as part of by the Rent Adjustment Program (RAP5) and are contained within Chapter 8.22, Article II of the Oakland Municipal Code.
 In 2022, the City Council voted to place on the November 2022 ballot an expansion of the Just Cause for Eviction ordinance.
 In particular, the ballot measures asks: Shall the Measure amending the Just Cause for Eviction Ordinance to: (1) prohibit no-fault evictions of children and educators during the school year; (2) extend eviction protections to tenants in recreational vehicles (RVs), tiny homes on wheels, and newly constructed units except during the first 10 years after issuance of the certificate of occupancy; (3) remove failure to sign a new lease as grounds for eviction; and (4) make other clarifying amendments, be adopted?
-The City will continue to enforce just cause measures, undertake efforts to ensure the public is aware of revisions if enacted by the voters, and expand tenant protections as feasible-including identifying additional limitations to just causes.
+The City will continue to enforce just cause measures and may, undertake efforts to ensure the public is aware of revisions if enacted by the voters, and expand tenant protections as feasible-including identifying additional limitations to just causes.

-Responsible Party: Oakland Department of Housing and Community Development
+Responsible Party: Oakland Planning & Building Department; Oakland Department of Housing and Community Development